cychoi/slackware/desktop-kde-14.0-32bit/README.txt

 In case you didn't use the set of tagfiles during the initial installation, now's the time to eventually catch up on it.
-The 'tools' directory provides a basic 'trim-desktop-base.sh' script that takes care of two things:
+The 'tools' directory provides a basic 'trim-desktop-kde.sh' script that takes care of two things:

   1. install needed packages
   2. get rid of unneeded packages

 The script makes use of 'slackpkg', so make sure it's configured correctly.

-  # cd slackware/MLWS-14.0-32bit/tools/
+  # cd slackware/desktop-kde-14.0-32bit/tools/
-  # ./trim-workstation-base.sh
+  # ./trim-desktop-kde.sh

   /!\ You may use this script in Slackware64.
 The script in the 64-bit file tree is only a symlink to the script above.

-If you don't use the 'trim-desktop-base.sh' script, then you still have to install the MPlayer plugin from 'extra/' manually:
+If you don't use the 'trim-desktop-kde.sh' script, then you still have to install the MPlayer plugin from 'extra/' manually:

   # slackpkg install mplayerplug-in